Invariance principle for fragmentation processes derived from conditioned stable Galton-Watson trees: Further remarks

 Aldous and Pitman \cite{AldousPitmanI2000} (see also \cite[Construction 5]{EvansPitman1998}) also studied the fragmentation process derived by cutting-down {\sl birthday trees}.
 They are a family of trees that generalizes the Cayley tree in allowing ``weights'' on the vertices.
 Aldous and Pitman showed that this fragmentation process, suitable rescaled, converges to the fragmentation process associated of the continuum counterpart of birthday trees, the {\sl inhomogeneous continuum random trees} (ICRT).
 Moreover, the time-reversed version of the fragmentation process of the ICRT can be viewed as version of an eternal additive coalescent.
-On the other hand, Bertoin \cite{Bertoin2001} has proved that the fragmentation process of the ICRT can also be constructed by considering the partitions of the unit interval induced by certain bridges with exchangeable increments.
+On the other hand, Bertoin \cite{Bertoin2001} has proved that the fragmentation process of the ICRT can also be constructed by considering the partitions of the unit interval induced by certain bridges with exchangeable increments.\\

-\paragraph{Parking schemes.} Chassaing and Louchard \cite{Chasing2002} have provided yet another representation of the standard additive coalescent as parking schemes related to the {\sl Knuth’s parking problem}; see also \cite{ChassainSv2001, MarckertWang2019}.
-Bertoin and Miermont \cite{BertoinMiermont2006C} extended the work \cite{Chasing2002} and relate the Knuth's parking problem for caravans to different versions of eternal additive coalescent.
-On the other hand, the Knuth's parking problem bear some similarities with the dynamics of an aggregating server studied by Bertoin \cite{Bertoin2001} that also relate to the additive coalescent.
+\textbf{Parking schemes.} Chassaing and Louchard \cite{Chasing2002} have provided yet another representation of the standard additive coalescent as parking schemes related to {\sl Knuth’s parking problem}; see also \cite{ChassainSv2001, MarckertWang2019}.
+Bertoin and Miermont \cite{BertoinMiermont2006C} extended the work \cite{Chasing2002} and relate Knuth's parking problem for caravans to different versions of eternal additive coalescent.
+On the other hand, Knuth's parking problem bears some similarities with the dynamics of an aggregating server studied by Bertoin \cite{Bertoin2001} that also relate to the additive coalescent. \\

-\paragraph{Lamination process.} In a recent work, Th\'evenin \cite{thvenin2019geometric} has provided a geometric representation of the fragmentation process $\mathbf{F}_{\mathcal{T}_{\alpha}}$ by a new lamination-valued process.
-In particular, Theorem 1.1 in \cite{thvenin2019geometric} combined with Proposition \ref{Theo3} allows to deduce the exact distribution of the ranked sequence (in decreasing order) of the masses of the faces of this lamination-valued process.
+\textbf{Lamination process.} In a recent work, Th\'evenin \cite{thvenin2019geometric} has provided a geometric representation of the fragmentation process $\mathbf{F}_{\mathcal{T}_{\alpha}}$ by a new lamination-valued process.
+In particular, Theorem 1.1 in \cite{thvenin2019geometric} combined with Proposition \ref{Theo3} allows to deduce the exact distribution of the ranked sequence (in decreasing order) of the masses of the faces of this lamination-valued process. \\